mkrull/quakevim/readme.md

 ## Core Plugins

 The core plugins provide the core functionality other plugins and extensions are able to rely on.
-The are enabled by default.
+They are enabled by default.
-Quakevim makes heavy use [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) for search, file selection, and more generally it improves discoverability of many parts of neovim, like help, highlights, registers, and more.
+Quakevim makes heavy use of [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) for search, file selection, and more generally it improves discoverability of many parts of neovim, like help, highlights, registers, and more.